Pre-Arrival Information for Students

 Social Security Number

 All paid employment and the opening of some bank accounts require a Social Security number.
-You must apply for a Social Security number in person and bring with you your passport, I-94 card, I-20 or DS-2019 form.
+You must apply for a Social Security number in person and bring with you your passport, I-94 Record printout, I-20 or DS-2019 form.
 You must also bring a letter from your Department and a Social Security letter from the Office of International Affairs.

 Federal and State Taxes